What are the hottest eCommerce trends of 2020?

 Although the first two factors relate more to communication skills, the last two pertain to the physical characteristics of the influencer.
 Consider the fact that the vast majority of Facebook, Twitter, and Instagram users are under 35 years old, and that Millennials spend roughly 4 hours on mobile internet usage every day, and it starts to become clearer which influencers tend to gain the most traction and attract the biggest number of followers.

 Influencers who already have a large following essentially work as an amplified form of word-of-mouth advertising, which is statistically shown to be the best form of advertisement.

 The development of financial technology (fintech) has spurred on the growth and spread of digital banking among Americans.
 In just the past 5 years, the number of digital banking users has risen by more than 20% to a total of over 161 million people.
 To put that in perspective, that’s almost half of the entire U.S. population!

-Regarding eCommerce trends more specifically, it’s worth noting that the number of PayPal users has nearly tripled from 100 million accounts in 2011 to 286 million accounts in 2019.
-That indicates a rise in the demand for online payment solutions, which aligns quite nicely with a 300% increase in online retail sales that the industry has seen over the past 19 years.
-And, with almost 70% of Millennials saying that they prefer to do their shopping online than in-store, it appears that eCommerce trends in 2019 are likely to continue for the foreseeable future.
+Regarding eCommerce trends more specifically, it’s worth noting that the number of PayPal users has nearly tripled from 100 million accounts in 2011 to more than 286 million accounts in 2020.
+That indicates a rise in the demand for online payment solutions, which aligns quite nicely with a 300% increase in online retail sales that the industry has seen over the past 20 years.
+And, with almost 70% of Millennials saying that they prefer to do their shopping online than in-store, it appears that eCommerce trends in 2020 are likely to continue for the foreseeable future.